-The City of Asbury Park’s Participatory Budget Committee (PBC) will consist of 9 residents, age 14 and older, along with a member of City Council and City staff.
-Residents can submit ideas to the PBC for projects they would like to see in their community.
-The Committee, along with City staff, will then work with these individuals to determine feasibility, establish a budget and outline a proposal for the project.
-Residents will then be invited to a public meeting where all projects will be presented to be voted on by the community.
+The Participatory Budget Committee, comprised of local residents and City staff, will consolidate similar ideas, determine feasibility, establish a budget and outline a proposal for each project.
+All projects will then be presented at a public meeting to be voted on by the community.
 Projects that receive the most votes will be adopted into the City’s budget.

 To be considered for the ballot, all proposed projects must meet the following criteria: